K. Provision, contingent liabilities and contingent assets

 (b) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries.

 viii.
-The Company has not been declared as wilful defaulter by any bank or financial institution or other lender.
+The Company has not been declared as wilful defaulter by any bank or financial institution or government or any government authority.

 ix.
 The Company has not revalued its property, plant and equipment (including right-of-use assets) or intangible assets or both during the current or previous year.

-(b) Subsequent to March 31, 2024, the Board of Directors of the Company at its meeting held on 08 May 2024 has recommended a final dividend of Re.
-1/- per equity share which is subject to approval at the ensuing Annual General Meeting of the Company and hence was not recognised as a liability.
+Subsequent to March 31, 2025, the Board of Directors of the Company at its meeting held on May 12, 2025 has recommended a final dividend of '2/- per equity share (amounting to '2,052.74) which is subject to approval at the ensuing Annual General Meeting of the Company and hence was not recognised as a liability.

 For B S R and Co For and on behalf of the Board of Directors of